Connect

 Take Advantage of Your Bungalow's Front Porch

-Large front porches are a defining feature of bungalow style homes, so investing in decor that creates an inviting outdoor space is well worth your time.
-The front porch of a bungalow often comes out quite a bit from the front door and can stretch nearly the entire length of the home, meaning you have plenty of space to work with.
+Large front porches are a defining feature of bungalow-style homes, so investing in decor that creates an inviting outdoor space is well worth your time.
+The front porch of a bungalow often extends quite a bit from the front door and can stretch nearly the entire length of the home, meaning you have plenty of space to work with.

 Add a Garden to Embrace Nature